Aircraft engine work

 - Power during takeoff

-The aircraft has a take-off speed of 310 km/h, a take-off weight of 16.5 t, and is taking off on a 2 km take-off runway.
-The flight speed is 880hm/h, the flight altitude is 10 km. a) Determine the acceleration of the aircraft during takeoff and the takeof
+The aircraft has a take-off speed of 310 km/h, a take-off weight of 16.5 t, and uses a 2 km take-off runway.
+Its cruising speed is 880 km/h and cruising altitude is 10 km. a) Determine the aircraft's acceleration during take-off and the take-off time. b) - Aircraft climbing

 The whole loaded train weighs 360 tons.
 It has twenty wagons, each carrying 12 tons of grain.
 What is the weight of the locomotive?